 It's that time of year everyone in Wales looks forward to more than any other.
-International rugby is back!
+Rugby is back!
 And if you can't get to the game itself, you'll surely be planning to watch it somewhere.
 But what are the best venues to watch the rugby in Cardiff?

 With this in mind, we’ve put together a list of live sports venues in Cardiff that will point you in the right direction.
 And there’s a wide range of options to choose from.
 We’ve included venues that work well for varying group sizes, so any Cardiff stag weekend will be covered too.

 7 best venues for live sports in Cardiff:

 This is probably the best location where to watch rugby in Cardiff, loads of space, screens and focus on live sport, while also being a good location for part of your stag weekend in the city.
 It’s got a couple of big screens with good resolution quality, plus a number of smaller screens over the long bar.

 It’s located behind Bierkeller, underneath Vue Cinema on Wood St, right next to the Principality Stadium.
 The bar is fairly standard in terms of the drinks selection, and it’s not the cheapest, but if you want a cold lager and great live rugby viewing then it’s a good one to go for.